African women are World Cup's biggest winners – DW – 08/08/2023

 Despite the historic World Cup run the Arab country saw its men's side enjoy in Qatar, the same enthusiasm for the women's team just seven months later was sorely lacking.

-It was a notable discord given the support the women's side had received when the hosts reached the Women's Africa Cup of Nations (WAFCON) in 2022.
+It was a notable discord given the support the women's side had received when they reached the Women's Africa Cup of Nations (WAFCON) final as hosts in 2022.

 But, the Atlas Lionesses put all the noise from home aside to ensure their own slice of history was just as impressive and visible on the world stage.